 To qualify as disabled, you must have a severe physical or mental impairment that is expected to last for a continuous period of at least 12 months or that will result in death.
-The impairment must prevent you from working, meaning that you are unable to engage in any substantial gainful activity (SGA).
+The impairment must significantly limit your ability to do basic, meaning that you are unable to engage in any Substantial Gainful Activity (SGA).